JOEL CLIFFT, DMA

 As a collaborative pianist, Joel Clifft has had the pleasure of performing with many world-class musicians, including Midori (violin) Ma Xiao Hui (erhu) and Ken Grant (clarinet).
 He has extensive international performance experience, touring throughout Germany, Switzerland, Austria, England, Sweden, Norway, Finland, Denmark, Brazil, Korea, China and Singapore.
 In addition, he has performed by invitation at the United Nations headquarters in New York, both as a collaborative pianist and as a soloist.

-Joel Clifft earned his doctoral degree from the University of Southern California while studying with Dr. Alan Smith and Bernadene Blaha.
-Dr. Clifft’s primary area of study was keyboard collaborative arts, with minor fields in solo piano, music theory, and composition.
+Dr. Clifft earned his doctoral degree from the University of Southern California while studying with Dr. Alan Smith and Bernadene Blaha.
+His primary area of emphasis was keyboard collaborative arts, with minor fields in solo piano, music theory, and composition.
 He graduated Pi Kappa Lambda and was chosen as the “Most Outstanding Graduate” at both the Master’s and Doctoral levels.
-Dr. Clifft attended USC on a full scholarship and in addition, was a recipient of the Gwendolyn Koldofsky scholarship.
+He attended USC on a full scholarship and in addition, was a recipient of the Gwendolyn Koldofsky scholarship.

-Dr. Clifft is Director of Keyboard Studies at Azusa Pacific University, where he teaches piano, music theory, accompanying and ear training courses.
-He is also an adjunct faculty member at USC where he teaches collaborative piano.
-In addition, he has served as a judge for many competitions, including MTAC and MTNA, local, regional and state competitions.
+Dr. Clifft is honored to serve as Director of Keyboard Studies at Azusa Pacific University, where he teaches piano, music theory, accompanying and ear training courses.
+A highly respected pedagogue, he frequently serves as a judge for competitions, including MTAC, MTNA, Classical Masters Music Festival, local, regional and state competitions.